afontainec/chinchay/README.md

 ## Using Chinchay

 Now its the simple part.
-But before we need to create a few last directories, files:
+But before we need to create one last file:

-    .
-    ├── bin
-    ├── controllers
-    ├── database
-        ├── migrations
-        └── seeds
-            ├── development
-            ├── production
-            └──  test
-    ├── models
-    ├── node_modules
-    ├── public
-    ├── routes
-    ├── views
-    ├── .chainfile.js
-    ├── app.js
-    ├── knex.js
-    ├── knexfile.js
-    ├── package-lock.json
-    └── package.json

-* controllers: Directory that hold all the controllers to control the views
-* models: Directory that hold all the models.
 * .chainfile.js: file for all the configuration for chinchay.

-Go ahead and create all this files.
+Go ahead and create this file.

 In the .chainfile.js add the following: